django-cms/django-cms-mgmt/tech-committee/tasks-and-decisions-log.md

 - [x] Idea to create a repo "RFC" and transfer workgroup spreadsheets to issues - run idea past Mario (Nicolai)
 - [x] Reasearch how to upload docs to Dash (popular offline documentation browser) (Vinit)
 - [x] Transfer Divio Quickstarter to django CMS repository (Daniele)
+- [ ] Create a survey for the project template workgroup (Nicolai & Victor)
 - [x] Nicolai to get in touch with Iacpopo to discuss status of "djangocms-blog - improve admin"-workgroup and to help onboard new contributor